jaapjanvdg/jaapjanvdg/README.md

 ## My name is Jaap-Jan van de Geest.
 I am a Pipeline TD student at the "Nederlandse Filmacademie".

-I love building Tools and making improvements to the pipeline at my school.
-All to make live more easy for my classmates at school.
+I love building tools and making improvements to the pipeline at my school.
+All to make life more easy for my classmates at school.

 - 🔭 I’m currently working on improving Botgrid.
 This is a tool that will grive users slack messages from their updates in ShotGrid.
 I hope to release this to the public around april.